naco-siren/Inception_PacMan/README.md

 ## Features
 Please refer to our promotion video [here](https://www.youtube.com/watch?v=E0zpH-WiBlM).
+You also need a VR environment to run this game.

 ### Game Control
 * Absolute direction Joystick controller instead of a camera relative one, loyal to the original *Pac-Man*'s game control experience.